-This urban fantasy was published by Pocket Books on May 28, 2013 and has 366 pages.
+This urban fantasy that was published by Pocket Books on May 28, 2013 and has 366 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Kindling the Moon, Summoning the Night, Bitter Spirits, Grim Shadows, Banishing the Dark, Grave Phantoms
+Other books by this author which I have reviewed include Kindling the Moon, Summoning the Night, Bitter Spirits, Grim Shadows, Banishing the Dark, Grave Phantoms

 Third in the Arcadia Bell urban fantasy series and revolving around Cady Bell and her “family”.

 I don’t know what it is about this series, and I do enjoy it.
 There’s something so cozy and homey about it even as Cady leaps into trouble time and again.
 Then there’s that personal, um, genetic?, inheritance she keeps learning about.
 Ick.

 I suspect it’s Lon.
 I adore him.
 He’s so warm, loving, and practical.
 I don’t think he leaves home without his gun!
 Then the complication of Jupe.
 It’s one that makes this whole story about family.
 Complications with the in-laws, the ex, a teenager feeling his hormones fluctuating.
 Add paranormal power to that and y’all should feel happy with your own teen monsters, LOL!

 It’s written well enough and just misses being as terrific as something like Nalini Singh’s Guild Hunter or Psy-Changeling or Kim Harrison’s Hollows.
 And no, I really can’t pin it down, unless it’s the lack of intense tension and drama those series have.
 I would compare it favorably with Diana Rowland’s Kara Gillian, Karen Chance’s Cassandra Palmer (okay, maybe Cassie has an edge here), or Benedict Jacka’s Alex Verus.